mwil/collision/README.md

-Packet Collisions in IEEE 802.15.4 Networks
+Packet Collisions in 802.15.4 Networks
 =========

 Simulation code for the analysis of concurrent transmission in IEEE 802.15.4 wireless networks.